thesofakillers/infoshare/lisa/arrays/README.md

 sbatch lisa/arrays/<task>/eval_base.job
 ```

-## Job: (Cross-) Neutralizing evaluation
+## Job: Cross-neutralizing evaluation
-To evaluate a set of trained models using (cross-)neutralizing, you first need to generate the pairs of
+To evaluate a set of trained models using cross-neutralizing, you first need to generate the pairs of
 (checkpoint, neutralizer tag).

 You can do this automatically with the following bash script: